awhipp/evetrade_historical_volume/README.md

 This is a job that will impute the historical volume based on the daily orders provided by EVE Trade ESI

+## Work in Progress

+* [DONE] Pulls the latest release from GitHub repository releases (contains 30 days of compressed order data in SQLite format)
+* [DONE] Decompresses the SQLite file
+* [DONE] Appends new data to the existing SQLite database
+* [IN_DEV] Imputes the historical volume based on the daily orders
+* [TBD] Adds the historical volume to the existing REDIS cache
+* [DONE] Compresses the SQLite file
+* [DONE] Pushes the compressed SQLite file to GitHub repository releases

 ## Requirements

 * sqlite3